Packie Bonner

 Patrick Joseph Bonner (born 24 May 1960) is an Irish retired footballer and coach.
-Commonly known as Pat or Packie, he played as a goalkeeper and spent his entire senior career at Celtic.
+Commonly known as Pat or Packie, he played as a goalkeeper and spent his entire senior career at Scottish club Celtic.

 He earned 80 caps for the Republic of Ireland after making his debut on his 21st birthday.
 He played in two European Championships and two World Cups.
 He also played Gaelic football for his native Donegal county team.

 Gaelic football

 Bonner played Gaelic football for the Donegal county team at minor and senior level in the 1970s.
 He played a number of games in Ireland's National Football League (NFL).

 Club career

 Early career

 He began his soccer career in the late 1970s with his local youth side, Keadue Rovers.
 When he was 16 he had several trials with Leicester City and kept goal for them in the FA Youth Cup.

 In August 1977, Bonner had agreed a deal to sign for League of Ireland side Finn Harps on a 6-month contract after impressing in a guest appearance in a friendly against English team Stoke City F.C.
 An agreement was put in place, with then Harps manager, Eunan "Busty" Blake, that if a bigger club came in, Bonner would be allowed to leave and Blake himself would personally tear up his contract.
 He was subsequently spotted by Sean Fallon, who was scouting in Ireland for Celtic, and invited to Glasgow for a trial.
 True to his word, Blake tore up Bonner's Finn Harps contract, without him ever making a competitive appearance for the club, and Bonner signed for Celtic on 14 May 1978.